Kremzeeq/fruit_app_project/README.md

 Proto Recv-Q Send-Q Local Address           Foreign Address         State       PID/Program name
 tcp        2      0 localhost:5000          0.0.0.0:*               LISTEN      15726/python

-8. Considering the PID number above as 15726, the following command can be executed:
+9. Considering the PID number above as 15726, the following command can be executed:

 `sudo kill -9 15726`

-9. In the src directory, edit the config file so UPDATE_FRUIT_AND_FACTS is set to FALSE.
+10. In the src directory, edit the config file so UPDATE_FRUIT_AND_FACTS is set to FALSE.
 This is so the database will not be updated every time the application is run.

 `sudo nano config.py`

-10. Now the the application can be run as a background process.
+11. Now the the application can be run as a background process with '&'.
 This is so the web application will still be available via the web, even if the terminal is closed:

 `flask run &`

-7. Finally, we can check the instance is running by pasting the IPV4 public IP e.g. 35.154.90.20 in the browser with the port number e.g. 8080
+12. Time to check the instance is running again!
+This is regard to details as explained in step 7.

 `http://35.154.90.20:8080/`